cloudflare/redoctober/README.md

  - `/modify`: Modify permissions
  - `/encrypt`: Encrypt
  - `/decrypt`: Decrypt
+ - `/owners`: List owners of an encrypted secret.
  - `/summary`: Display summary of the delegates
  - `/password`: Change password
  - `/index`: Optionally, the server can host a static HTML file.